gears1763-2/mech447/README.md

 This project is packaged in a manner that is consistent (more or less) with the structure and layout defined in <https://packaging.python.org/en/latest/tutorials/packaging-projects/>.

-In this directory for this project, you should find this README, a LICENSE file, a bash script for generating the documentation (Linux, Mac), a batch file for generating the documentation (Windows), a project manifest (toml), and the following sub-directories:
+In the directory for this project, you should find this README, a LICENSE file, a bash script for generating the documentation (Linux, Mac), a batch file for generating the documentation (Windows), a project manifest (toml), and the following sub-directories: